manaflair/mylittledom/README.md

 ### How to render elements

-MyLittleDom uses lines as first-class citizens.
-When part of the screen need to be redrawn, it will ask your elements to render the lines they own, and will print the resulting strings on screen.
-You can use your own render implementation by overriding a few methods, detailed below.
+The MyLittleDom renderer units of work are lines.
+When it detects that some part of the screen needs to be redrawn, it will forward the calls to the affected elements, asking them to re-render the lines they own.
+The various results obtained this way will be merged together before being printed on screen.
+You can easily setup your elements to use your own rendering implementation by overriding a few methods, detailed below.

 #### `Element.prototype.render(x, y, l)`

-MyLittleDom will call this method every time it needs to redraw part of an element, once for each line that needs to be redrawn.
-You can't make any assumption about the coordinates, nor about the length (MyLittleDom will sometimes ask your to render only a small part of a line instead of all of it).
+The engine will call this method every time some part of an element needs to be redrawn, exactly once for each line that needs to be redrawn.
+You can't make any assumption about the coordinates, nor about the requested length (MyLittleDom will sometimes ask your element to render only a small part of a line instead of its entirety).

-The default implementation includes all the logic required to support borders and paddings, and we don't advise you to alter it.
+The default implementation includes all the logic required to support borders and paddings, and we don't advise you to override it.
 Consider overriding `renderContent` instead.

 #### `Element.prototype.renderContent(x, y, l)`